MichaelBreitung/Development-How-Tos/How-To-Use-Docker.md

 **Note**: If you specify a container by ID, it's sufficient to use the first few characters and numbers of that ID.

 **Note**: Docker will give containers automatically generated names.
 If you want to specify a custom name, use the *--name* option when calling *docker container run*.

+## Use Cases

+### Node App

+Consider you want to run a Node applicatoin inside a docker container.
+To remain flexible during the development of the application while using docker to run the app, you will likely want to use *Volumes* to mount your local app code into the docker container.

+The *node_modules* that are required to run the app in the container, should only be installed in the container though and not in your local file system.

+For this to work under Linux, you must ensure that the permissions inside the container are setup properly as explained in [this article](https://www.digitalocean.com/community/tutorials/how-to-build-a-node-js-application-with-docker) under step 3.

+A Dockerfile might look like this:

+    FROM node:16-alpine

+    # act as node user, which should be available on node alpine containers
+    USER node

+    # create the app folder inside the node users space
+    RUN mkdir -p /home/node/app

+    # set the workdir to the newly created folder
+    WORKDIR /home/node/app

+    # get the package.json file and install node modules inside workdir
+    # user and group for those files will be node as per chown option
+    COPY --chown=node:node ./package.json ./
+    RUN npm install

+    # if you use Volumes, you can skip the following line
+    COPY --chown=node:node ./ ./

+    CMD ["npm", "start"]

+To run the container using volumes, use the following command:

+    docker container run -p < port forwarding for app > -v /home/node/app/node_modules -v $(pwd):/home/node/app < name | ID >